 Educated women are empowered to make better choices.

-Education can be a powerful tool to enable girls to avoid early marriage.
 Research shows that educating females benefits the whole community, encouraging smaller, healthier families: women are empowered to express their voice and make better choices for their family in the areas of healthcare, employment and education.

 Pratham raises awareness about the need to educate girls and women so they can break India’s regressive barriers of caste, religion and male preference.
 When former dropouts went through our program and appeared for their secondary school board examinations, they exuded confidence and showed a dramatic shift in their overall outlook on life.

-Through our program, students also receive life skills and teacher training with the intent that they will help educate the children in their own communities.
+Our students also receive life skills and teacher training with the intent that they will help educate the children in their own communities.
 Many Pratham graduates choose to continue with their studies, while others give back by teaching the children in their village, thereby creating a more sustainable system.
 This is especially vital in a country where the student-teacher classroom ratio can be as high as 80:1.

 You can help a girl achieve her dream.